anthonyscorrea/cmba-bylaws/docs/02-league-rules-and-policy.md

 Webmaster, Umpire Assigner

 ### Umpires
-Umpires shall have the sole responsibility for the enforcement of all sections in [Team Rosters Players And Eligibility](#team-rosters-players-and-eligibility) of the By-Laws, except where specified.
+Umpires shall have the sole responsibility for the enforcement of all sections in [Team Rosters Players And Eligibility](#team-rosters-players-and-eligibility) of the Bylaws, except where specified.

 ## Code of Conduct
 ### Ethics